top of page

 Once the perimeter and holes are sealed, I prime the plywood.

 Primer isn’t optional if you want this to bond.
 Plywood is thirsty.
-If you dump SLU straight on raw plywood, it can suck the moisture out of the mix, mess with flow, and hurt bond.
-Primer is what gives the SLU a fighting chance to grab and cure the way it’s supposed to.
+If you dump SLU straight on unprimed plywood, it can suck the moisture out of the mix, mess with flow, and inhibit the bond.

 I primed the entire surface after I had my duct tape and foam dams in place.